silvhua/ChatGPT-sentiment-analysis/README.md

 ### Respond Task
-ChatGPT I had better agreement when it came to advising whether or not the Facebook group admin should quickly respond to a given comment: We agreed on all but one comment, resulting in a 94.7% accuracy rating for ChatGPT.
+GPT 3.5 I had better agreement when it came to advising whether or not the Facebook group admin should quickly respond to a given comment: We agreed on all but one comment, resulting in a 94.7% accuracy rating for GPT 3.5.

 <details>